6 steps to creating your call center listening grid

 For example, you can define the following criteria to ensure customer satisfaction:

-- Quality of customer service: Does the agent use an appropriate tone of voice and vocabulary?
-Does he communicate clearly?
+- Quality of customer service: Does the agent respect regulatory compliance processes?

 - Active listening: Does the teleoperator understand and respond effectively to the customer's needs?